open-runtimes/examples/python/send_message/README.md

 docker run -p 3000:3000 -e INTERNAL_RUNTIME_KEY=secret-key -e INTERNAL_RUNTIME_ENTRYPOINT=main.py --rm --interactive --tty --volume $PWD/code.tar.gz:/tmp/code.tar.gz:ro openruntimes/python:3.10 sh /usr/local/src/start.sh
 ```

 Your function is now listening on port `3000`, and you can execute it by sending `POST` request with appropriate authorization headers.
-To learn more about runtime, you can visit Deno runtime [README](https://github.com/open-runtimes/open-runtimes/tree/main/runtimes/deno-1.14).
+To learn more about runtime, you can visit Python runtime [README](https://github.com/open-runtimes/open-runtimes/tree/main/runtimes/python-3.10/example).

 ## 📝 Notes
  - This function is designed for use with Appwrite Cloud Functions.
 You can learn more about it in [Appwrite docs](https://appwrite.io/docs/functions).